Synthetixio/SIPs/SIPS/gas-tank.md

 <!--This is a high level overview of *how* the SIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-Any operation that needs to be deferred and executed by a keeper must measure its own gas consumption, reporting this quantity to the gas tank contract at the end of the execution.
+Any operation that needs to be deferred and executed by a keeper must measure its own gas consumption, reporting this quantity to the gas tank contract at the end of its execution.
 The gas tank will then consult the latest fast gas price from [Chainlink](https://feeds.chain.link/fast-gas-gwei), ensure that this does not exceed the user's configured maximum gas price, and reimburse the keeper from the user's balance, along with a fee to incentivise the execution.